Summer semester 2022: First EuroTeQ Collider at TUM

 Introduction

-Digital services and devices are omni-present in professional an private.
-Did you know that every citizen in Germany emits approx. 1 t of greenhouse gas emissions/year for digital applications?
-Most of us would do not feel well informed about this part of our entire carbon footprint (appr.
-12 t p.a.).
-Estimations reveal that a high percentage of the footprint is due to unwillingly and unconsciously transmitted data.
+Digital services and devices are ubiquitous in both professional and personal settings.
+Did you know that every citizen in Germany emits approximately.
+1 t of greenhouse gas emissions/year for digital applications?
+Most of us do not feel well-informed about this part of our entire carbon footprint (approximately 12 t per year).
+Estimates reveal that a high percentage of the footprint is due to unwillingly and unconsciously transmitted data.

 Why is this?
-The digital lifestyle is linked to a physical side of data (e.g. server, networks) and to devices (resources, production and transport of digital devices, see SDG 12).
+The digital lifestyle is linked to both the physical side of data (e.g., servers, networks) and to devices (resources, production, and transport of digital devices, see SDG 12).

-To focus on digital waste turns out to become more and more important as the total amount of data will climb up even more rapidly in the next few years.
-Experts discuss how to take into account the footprint of data due to energy consumption and how to tackle it.
-Estimations reveal that a high percentage of the footprint is due to unwillingly and unconsciously transmitted data.
+Focusing on digital waste is becoming increasingly important as the total amount of data is expected to continue growing rapidly in the next few years.
+Experts discuss how to consider the environmental impact of data, including energy consumption, and strategies for addressing it.
+Estimates reveal that a high percentage of the footprint is due to unwillingly and unconsciously transmitted data.
 Note this quote: “…dark data causes the same amount of carbon dioxide emissions annually as 80 countries combined, explains Eric Waltert, Regional Vice President DACH at Veritas Technologies.” https://www.cloudcomputing-insider.de/ueberfluessiger-datenmuell-vergroessert-den-co2-fussabdruck-a-926234/

 What is the Waste-Challenge?

-Driving digital lifestyle and transformation respecting sufficiency of data means avoiding digital waste and useless spent energy.
-This would contribute to reach the goal of carbon free organizations, communities and even countries faster without any disadvantage or economical set back.
-The effect of reducing digital carbon footprints this way are probably underestimated.
+Driving digital lifestyle and transformation, respecting the sufficiency of data means avoiding digital waste and unnecessary energy expenditure.
+This would contribute to achieving the goal of carbon-free organizations, communities, and even countries more quickly, without any disadvantage or economic setback.
+The effect of reducing digital carbon footprints this way is probably underestimated.

 Key questions

-- The amount of data consumption raises every year.
-Which steps could be taken to understand, reduce, avoid or even recyle data in daily professional and private life?
-Think e.g. of digital decluttering, digital clean-ups, using digital services with the mindset of reducing data transfer …
+- The amount of data consumption rises every year.
+What steps can be taken to understand, reduce, avoid, or even recycle data in daily professional and private life?
+Consider, for example, digital decluttering, digital clean-ups, and using digital services with the mindset of minimizing data transfer.

-- Try to design a masterplan: Who must take action for SDG 18 and how? (e.g. civic community, CIOs, sustainability officers, employees in total, digital agenda of ministries, sustainability consultants/agencies, influencer … )
+- Try to design a masterplan: Who must take action for SDG 18 and how? (e.g., civic community, CIOs, sustainability officers, employees in total, digital agenda of ministries, sustainability consultants/agencies, influencers… )

 Desired Outcome

-Draft of a practical framework to give support to all individuals and organizations who handle data.
-Draft of communication toolbox that comes along with inspiring people to quit wasting data and causing useless carbon emissions.
+Draft of a practical framework to give support to all individuals and organizations that handle data.
+Draft of a communication toolbox that comes along with inspiring people to quit wasting data and causing useless carbon emissions.

 Desired Impact